lasuzuki/dtn-gcp/README.md

 ```
 sudo make install
 ```
-Autotools will usually install packages such as this in the /usr/local/ directory tree.
-This is where the example configuration files and a copy of this tutorial will end up (that is, in the share/ion subdirectory).

 For Linux based systems, you may need to run `sudo ldconfig` with no arguments after install.